biocore/cmi-workshops/docs/qiita-16S-processing.rst

 .. figure::  images/jobs_data2.png
    :align:   center

 The full workflow can take time to load depending on the amount of samples and Qiita workload.
 You can keep track of what is running by looking at the colors of the command artifacts.
-If grey, the commands have not been run yet.
 If yellow, the commands are being run now.
 If green, the commands have successfully been run.
 If red, the commands have failed.

 .. figure::  images/full_workflow4.png
    :align:   center